nourabosen/Nour/content/posts/2024-05-02---the-price-of-personal-choice-an-ethical-dilemma/index.md

 Cooper doesn’t ask whether people *should* take care of themselves.
 We all know they should.

 She asks something far harder:
-> *If someone knowingly harms their body through persistent, preventable behavior—should they be denied care when they finally need it most?*
+> *If someone knowingly harms their body through persistent, preventable behavior, should they be denied care when they finally need it most?*

 Imagine two patients needing a liver transplant:

 - **Patient A**: A lifelong non-smoker, active, balanced diet, never drank excessively.
-- **Patient B**: Diagnosed with cirrhosis after 20 years of heavy drinking—despite multiple warnings from doctors.
+- **Patient B**: Diagnosed with cirrhosis after 20 years of heavy drinking, despite multiple warnings from doctors.

 Both are dying.
 Only one liver is available.